 With our pride in the region’s growing reputation as the “Farm to Fork” capital, we must also deal with the reality that many suffer from hunger and live in “food deserts” with limited access to fresh, locally grown food.
 This unacceptable contrast exists despite the fact that we live in a region rich with agriculture and farmlands.
 Solving this complex problem requires coordinated effort that involves all sectors of our local food economy.

-The Foundation’s leadership in Connecting the Regional Food Economy involves learning and advocacy to create upstream changes that ensure everyone benefits from a healthy and thriving regional food system with access for all.
-We partner with the key players in the food economy — including local farmers, distributors, and sellers — to pursue that aim.
+Our leadership in Connecting the Regional Food Economy aims to create upstream changes that ensure everyone benefits from a healthy and thriving regional food system with access for all.
+We partner with the key players in the food economy — including local farmers, distributors, and vendors — to pursue that aim.

 Through a partnership made possible by this initiative, for example, Sacramento Food Bank & Family Services (SFBFS) streamlined its system of 220 partner agencies, building a more effective and efficient emergency food distribution system to escalate the fight against hunger in Sacramento County.
 Because of our sustained collaboration, SFBFS has improved its use of computers and databases to track the food its agencies distribute, purchased more trucks and forklifts to move food pallets with ease throughout Sacramento County, and has increased its refrigeration storage to keep foods fresh — which was essential to meeting skyrocketing need that resulted from the COVID-19 pandemic.

 That partnership advanced one goal of the Sacramento Region Food System Action Plan (the Regional Action Plan), a Foundation-funded report that recommends strategies to strengthen the region’s food entire system.